THAMES BASIN HEATHS JOINT STRATEGIC PARTNERSHIP

 2.8 At the discretion of the Chairman, representatives of other stakeholder organisations that have a recognised and legitimate interest in the planning or management of land affected by the TBH SPA may be invited to attend, advise and/or speak at meetings of the JSP Board, but will not have voting rights.

 2.9 A Chairman and Vice Chairman will be elected annually from amongst the nominated representatives of full member authorities.

 2.10 Meetings of the JSP Board will be held two times per year, or more if required.
 Meetings may be held at local authority offices or other appropriate venues.
-At least 6 full (elected) members must be present for meetings to be quorate.
+The quorum will be set at one third of members rounded up.
 Meetings will be open to the public to attend but not participate in discussions.